 Private Wealth Management utilised different execution venues to execute client orders.
-Private Wealth Management operated an "open architecture" model for executing all securitized derivative trades unless the open architecture platform did not support a certain product or an order is subject to specific instructions.
-Where this was the case, Private Wealth Management executed through the GS Global Markets Division.
+Private Wealth Management operates an "open architecture" model for executing all trades in these financial instruments unless the open architecture platform did not support a certain product or an order was subject to specific instructions.
+Where this is the case, Private Wealth Management traded through the Global Markets Division of Goldman Sachs.
 GS is a member of the Goldman Sachs group of companies.